Franky0911/SignGuard/README.md

 - API endpoints for integration with other systems
 - More sophisticated tampering detection (adversarial example detection)

-## Notes

-- GPU recommended for training (NVIDIA with CUDA support)
-- You'll need about 5GB disk space for datasets and models
-- 8GB RAM minimum, 16GB is better
-- Training takes 1-2 hours on GPU, longer on CPU

 ## License

 This is an educational/research project.
 Feel free to use and modify as needed.